vishnuvuyyur1/exercises/README.md

 ## Pangram.java

+A string is a pangram if it contains all letters of the English alphabet, ascii['a'- 'z'].
+Given a list of strings, determine if each one is a pangram or not.
+Return "1" if true and "O" if false.
+Example
+pangram = ['pack my box with five dozen liquor jugs', 'this is not a pangram'] the string 'pack my box with five dozen liquor jugs' is a pangram, because it contains all the letters 'a' through 'z' the string 'this is not a pangram' is not a pangram
+• Assemble a string of the two results, in order.
+The result is '10'.

 Function Description Complete the function isPangram n the editor below. isPangram has the following parameter(s): string pangram[n]: an array of strings Returns: string: a string where each position represents the results of a test.
 Use '1' for true and 'O' for false.

 Constraints 1 ≤ n ≤ 100 Each string pangram[i] (where 0 <i<n) is composed of lowercase letters and spaces 1<= length of panagram[i] <= 10power5